Data Science

 You will see any identified classes with bounding boxes and confidence score at the end of the notebook.

-variable before running the notebook again AND that the format of the images you take is set to square resolution.
+You can test your model with different images in the sample-images folder, or even better, you can upload your own images.
+Take some pictures with your laptop or smartphone of a the fedora on the floor and upload them into the sample_images folder.
+Make sure you adjust the image name in image_path variable before running the notebook again AND that the format of the images you take is set to square resolution.
 This can be adjusted in most smartphones today.
 If you dont use square resolution, the printed bounding boxes may be drawn in the wrong areas of the pictures.

 If you see multiple bounding boxes over your fedoras, that means you may need to filter out object detections with a lower score.
 By default the code filters out anything with a lower confidence score that 0.3.
 Search for the code |

-That’s it.
+And that’s it for the data science part.
 It is finally time to handoff your amazing AI Fedora Detection service to the dev team.
-Make a note and use the two values prediction_url
+Make a note and use the two values prediction_url and token in your app in the next chapter.

 Optional: What if your Model does not perform that well?